Beta Gruis: Nomenclature

 β Gruis (Latinised to Beta Gruis) is the star's Bayer designation.

 It bore the traditional Tuamotuan name of Tiaki.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Tiaki for this star on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 鶴 (Hè), meaning Crane, refers to an asterism consisting of Beta Gruis, Alpha Gruis, Epsilon Gruis, Eta Gruis, Delta Tucanae, Zeta Gruis, Iota Gruis, Theta Gruis, Delta² Gruis and Mu¹ Gruis.
 Consequently, Beta Gruis itself is known as 鶴二 (Hè èr, Second Star of the Crane).
 The Chinese name gave rise to another English name, Ke.

 Properties

-This is a red giant star on the asymptotic giant branch with an estimated mass of about 2.4 times that of the Sun and a surface temperature of approximately 3,480 K, just over half the surface temperature of the Sun.
+Beta Gruis is a red giant star on the asymptotic giant branch with an estimated mass of about 2.4 times that of the Sun and a surface temperature of approximately 3,500 K, just over half the surface temperature of the Sun.
 This low temperature accounts for the dull red color of an M-type star.
-The total luminosity is about 2,500 times that of the Sun, and it has estimated 180 times the Sun's radius.
+The total luminosity is about 3,200 times that of the Sun, and it has 150 times the Sun's radius.

+It is one of the brightest stars at infrared and near-infrared wavelenghts.
+At the K band, it is the fifth-brightest star in the night sky.

+Alan William James Cousins announced that Beta Gruis is a variable star in 1952.

 Beta Gruis is a semiregular variable (SRb) star that varies in magnitude by about 0.4.
 It varies between intervals when it displays regular changes with a 37-day periodicity and times when it undergoes slow irregular variability.